-We found the 27 best Medicare Part D Plans in Texas for 2024.
+We reviewed the 22 top Medicare Part D Plans in Texas for 2024.
 Here's what we found:

 - Medicare rated 0% of all plans available in Texas 4 stars or higher.